stellar/go/services/horizon/internal/docs/DEVELOPING_GUIDE.md

 The steps for a Horizon development/contributing cycle are as follows:

 1. Use the start.sh script to spin up the horizon-postgres and horizon containers.
-The horizon container will also have its own stellar-core running in it.
+The horizon container will also start an instance of stellar-core to be used as the captive core process for ingestion.
     ```
     ./start.sh testnet
     ```

 2. Check `localhost:8000` to see if horizon is successfully running and exposed on the port.

-3. Now you can go ahead and make the required code changes.
-Make sure you have not broken anything by running the test suite from the `go/services/horizon` directory.
+3. Now you can proceed with edit-build-run cycles locally.
+Make sure you have not broken anything first by running the test suite from the `go/services/horizon` directory.
     ```
     go test ./...
     ```